 - Provide resources for community-based research teams that comprise faculty, undergraduate students and community partners.

 - Deepen the connection between faculty and undergraduate students engaged in community-based research.

 - Create a support network for undergraduate students that facilitates their research, develops their research skills, and connects them with similarly motivated peers.

 Student fellows are eligible for up to $7,000 for 10 weeks of full-time research during the summer quarter.
-Faculty Fellows and Community Partners who participate in the program receive $1,000 each.
+Community Partners who participate in the program receive $1,000 each.